simonpolan/DotnetRefScan/README.md

 ```
 RefScan refScan = new RefScan("e.g. Solution or Project folder");
 ```
+#### Optional parameters:
+  - `searchOption`
-*There is optional parameter to specify `SearchOption`, which configures the library to either search for references only in the current folder or its subfolders as well.*
+    - Configures the library to either search for references only in the current folder or its subfolders as well
+  - `filter`
+    - Configures a Regex pattern for file filtering

 ### Verify your license